nilsheuman/klassresan/README.md

 # Klassresan

-Tools for visualizing code, focus on java/kotlin in intellij
+Tools for visualizing code, focus on java/kotlin in intellij.

 ## [Intellj Plugin](intellij-plugin/)
-Is a extension for [Intellij](https://www.jetbrains.com/idea/) that hooks into the debugger and posts stack frames over http.
+Extension for [Intellij](https://www.jetbrains.com/idea/) that hooks into the debugger and posts details of stack frames over HTTP.
+Download the extension as a zip from [releases](https://github.com/nilsheuman/klassresan/releases/).

 ## [Intellj Client](intellij-client/)
-Is a nodejs server that receives those frames and exposes a websocket, that a simple web page draws graphs with [graphvis](https://github.com/mdaines/viz-js)
+NodeJS Server that receives those frames and exposes a websocket.
+It serves a simple web page draws graphs with [graphvis](https://github.com/mdaines/viz-js).

 # How it works